dbrant/ftape/README.md

 ### Floppy controller

-In your BIOS, enable at least one floppy drive in your system (the size/capacity doesn't matter), to make sure that the motherboard enables the floppy controller.
+In your BIOS, make sure the floppy controller is enabled.
+In certain BIOSes, this means enabling at least one floppy drive (the size/capacity doesn't matter).

 Look at `/proc/ioports` and `/proc/interrupts` to see what IO ports and interrupts the system believes are assigned to the floppy controller, and use those assigments as parameters when loading `ftape-internal` (if they are different from the defaults).
 When the system boots up, it automatically loads the `floppy` module which claims those resources for itself.
 This is why the `insert_floppy.sh` script in this repo explicitly unloads the `floppy` module before loading the ftape modules, to ensure those resources are freed first.